xinyiwang23/5293irisrecognition/README.md

 ## Overview

-Our project focus on the iris recognition from an image sequence.
+* Our project focus on the iris recognition from an image sequence.
+The data we use is CASIA Iris Image Database Version 1.0 (CASIA-IrisV1) which includes 756 iris images from 108 eyes.
+The whole project follows the steps in paper that written by L. Ma, T. Tan, Y. Wang and D. Zhang, “Personal Identification Based on Iris Texture Analysis”, IEEE Trans. on Pattern Analysis and Machine Intelligence (PAMI), Vol. 25, No. 12, pp.1519-1533, 2003.
+* In our framework, there are total 6 steps to implement the iris recognition, which are Iris Localization, Iris Normalization, Image Enhancement, Feature Extraction, Iris Matching and Performance Envaluation.
+Each step will be explained in the "File Description" section.

 ## Result and Limitation